 Drug Crimes – Drug Abuse and Related Crimes

 In the state of Ohio, you are guilty of committing assault if you knowingly cause harm, attempt to cause harm, or recklessly cause harm to someone or someone’s unborn.
-A simple assault, as such, is usually a misdemeanor.
-However, if assault is committed against an officer, a firefighter or a medical professional, it is considered to be a felony of the 4th degree.
+A simple assault is usually a misdemeanor.
+However, if assault is committed against an officer, a firefighter, or a medical professional, it is considered to be a felony of the 4th degree.

 An aggravated assault is assault committed with passion or great rage as a driver.
 Aggravated assault, as compared to assault, involves serious injuries on the part of the victim.
 If you are accused of committing aggravated assault, you will be charged with a 3rd degree or a 4th degree felony, depending on the details of your case.
 7